loeeeee/wiki-search/.clinerules/development_rules.md

 Always import module at the top of the file, unless specifically consent by the user.

+For computational tasks, never fallback to slower procedure, always raise errors when command cannot be completed.

 ## Documentation

 Always document concise implementation details and basic usage in docs-vibe/ with a sequential file name.